vuesion/vuesion/docs/zh-cn/guide/clean-up.md

 ...

 /**
- * routes to demonstrate the possibilities of the vue-starter
+ * routes to demonstrate the possibilities of vuesion
  * can be removed if you don't need them in your application */
 DemoRoutes(app);